Princeton NJ: You Don’t Have to Be An Einstein To Love It

 TOUR: Morven Museum and Garden

-One Stockton daughter married Surgeon-General, Benjamin Rush.
+One Stockton daughter married Surgeon-General Benjamin Rush.
 A son, nicknamed “The Duke,” was educated at the Princeton Grammar School and attended the College of New Jersey.

-Grandson Robert Field Stockton fought in the Battle of Fort McHenry (of Star Spangled Banner fame), rose to the rank of Commodore, was namesake of a California town, and designed a cannon that exploded accidentally, killing the Secretary of State, the Secretary of the Navy and President Tyler’s future father-in-law.
+Grandson Robert Field Stockton fought in the Battle of Fort McHenry (of Star Spangled Banner fame), rose to the rank of Commodore, was the namesake of a California town, and designed a cannon that exploded accidentally, killing the Secretary of State, the Secretary of the Navy and President Tyler’s future father-in-law.

 After NJ Governor Walter Edge purchased Morven from Helen Hamilton Stockton, he transferred Morven to the state for $1.
 It served as the official Governor’s Mansion until 1982.